GiulioDenardi/constrained-kmeans/README.md

 ### Implementation

 The implementation of the algorithm is at the _constrainedKMeans.py_ file.
-It contains the #clusterize public function and the private #violateConstraints private function.
+It contains the #clusterize public function and the private #violateConstraints "private" function.

 For the tests, we used the _testCluster.py_ file, that contains some basic tests and a presentation of this implementation.
 So, if you want to easily check the algorithm, just open this file!

+For productivity purposes, here is a simple [Python cheat sheet](http://www.cogsci.rpi.edu/~destem/igd/python_cheat_sheet.pdf) for checking basic python commands.

 ### Authors